johandrevwyk/ValorantCompanion/README.md

 ### Store & Skins
 - Shows the current skin offers in the store.

+### Insta Lock
+- Select and lock and agent before the game starts
+> [!WARNING]
+> Riot may ban you for API abuse if you consistently use Insta Lock.
+Use at your own risk

 ### UI
 - Built with **MaterialSkin** for a modern dark theme.